-- public belittlement or humiliation - verbal abuse (e.g., speaking to or about a person in an intimidating or bullying manner) - physical harm or the threat of physical harm requests to perform personal services - being subject to offensive sexist remarks, or being subjected to unwanted sexual advances (verbal or physical) - retaliation or threats of retaliation against students - discrimination or harassment based on race, religion, color, creed, sex, gender, gender identify or expression, marital status, sexual orientation, age, national origin, ancestry, political affiliation, mental or physical disability, genetic information, veteran status, or any other legally protected characteristic - the use of grading or other forms of assessment in a punitive or discriminatory manner.
+- public belittlement or humiliation - verbal abuse (e.g., speaking to or about a person in an intimidating or bullying manner) - physical harm or the threat of physical harm - requests to perform personal services - being subject to offensive sexist remarks, or being subjected to unwanted sexual advances (verbal or physical) - · retaliation or threats of retaliation against students - discrimination or harassment based on race, religion, color, creed, sex, gender, gender identity or expression, marital status, sexual orientation, age, national origin, ancestry, political affiliation, mental or physical disability, genetic information, veteran status, or any other legally protected characteristic - the use of grading or other forms of assessment in a punitive or discriminatory manner.

-A suboptimal work or learning environment, although not mistreatment, can interfere with learning, compromise patient care, marginalize students and cause significant distress among students.
-Student feedback about suboptimal learning environments should be given to course directors, to the Program Director as appropriate, or reported in student course evaluations.
+A suboptimal work or learning environment, although not mistreatment, can interfere with learning, compromise patient care, marginalize students, and cause significant distress among students.
+Student feedback about suboptimal learning environments should be given to Course Directors, to the Program Director as appropriate, or reported in student course evaluations.

 If a student feels that they have been subject to mistreatment in the learning or clinical environment, the student should first communicate with the relevant student, faculty, or staff member in an effort to highlight and resolve the behaviors.
-Should such communication prove unsuccessful, or should the student feel, such communication would further jeopardize the student's success in the program, student shall then schedule an in-person meeting with the program director (or the program director's immediate supervisor, should the concern be with the program director).
-The program director or the program director's immediate supervisor shall investigate the student's concerns and formulate a plan that addresses and resolves the issue.
+Should such communication prove unsuccessful, or should the student feel, such communication would further ieopardize the student's success in the Program, the student shall then schedule an in-person meeting with the Program Director (or the Program Director's immediate supervisor, should the concern be with the Program Director).
+The Program Director or the Program Director's immediate supervisor shall investigate the student's concerns and formulate a plan that addresses and resolves the issue.
 Should this plan prove unsuccessful, the student should then refer to the RVU Student Handbook and Catalog for policies and procedures regarding processing student grievances.
 Additionally, the RVU PA Program is dedicated to a safe learning environment.